BHashemi2021/Election_Analysis/README.md

   * Raymon Anthony Doane: 3.1% (11,606)

 --------------------------
-### The winner's vote, its percentage and the winning percentage fro the totlof votes are:
+### The winner's vote count, its percentage, and the winning percentage of votes:

   * Winner: Diana DeGette
   * Winning Vote Count: 272,892